frdwhite24/nvim/README.md

 # Introduction

-This is my simplified version of my custom Neovim configuration.
+This is the simplified version of my custom Neovim configuration.
 I am currently using Neovim version 0.10, and the configuration is written entirely in Lua.

 # Prerequisites